AI National Policies – III

 Comparatively speaking, AI national policies and strategies have evolved much slower than other digital strategies such as ICT, Digital Government, and Open Data.
 That might seem paradoxical given the systemic benefits and risks of the revived and now resurgent technology, undoubtedly more significant than any previous innovations.
 Nevertheless, in the early days, skepticism and even open opposition to policies and regulations (two very different animals indeed!) prevailed, based on the well-known argument that innovation should not be controlled in any way or form.

 The tide changed once AI’s dark side became tangible, already harming the lives of thousands, if not millions.
 The debate then switched to identifying the policies that could be set to navigate the gamut of risks.
 Unfortunately, that did not stop the big push by Big Tech to promote “ethical and responsible AI” as a last-ditch attempt to enshrine self-regulation as the only way forward, thus avoiding any sort of public policy development.
 Making policy a synonym for regulation did not help.
 However, public policies do not set regulations.
 Instead, they establish an overall strategic direction.
-On the other hand, regulations set actors’ and agents’ behavior.
-So self-regulation can still slip in through the policy interstices.
+On the other hand, regulations set the behavior of actors and agents.
+So, self-regulation can still slip through policy interstices.

-The OECD principles and recommendations for trustworthy AI, already endorsed by over 50 countries and the G-20, are the best example.
+The best example is the OECD principles and recommendations for trustworthy AI, already endorsed by over 50 countries and the G-20.
 Its five principles touch on at least three of the four AI policy areas depicted in our framework.
-For the most part, the principles mainly look at the fair use and implementation of AI systems, thus having a significant ethical component.
+The principles mainly focus on the fair use and implementation of AI systems, thus having a significant ethical component.
 Moreover, they call for governance mechanisms that involve all stakeholders but assume self-regulation as the ideal model to reach the final outcomes.

 The development of AI public policies first started in 2014, when a selected number of countries endorsed ad hoc policies to handle the advent of autonomous vehicles while welcoming the arrival of the newly coined Fourth Industrial Revolution (4IR).
-While limited in scope, such policies, together with specific regulation of actors involved in that space, open the door for broader thinking within the confines of the nation-state.
+While limited in scope, such policies and specific regulations of actors involved in that space open the door for broader thinking within the confines of the nation-state.
 More so if the potential negative impact of the 4IR on national economies was factored in a global context where two giants, the US and China, were well ahead of all others, even without having national AI policies.

 Policy Development Status